MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 The edge I've seen technical mentorship have over these other forms is the human element.
 As humans we learn best through **social interactions** that include collaborative and cooperative conversations with others that are more skilled in the task we are trying to learn.

-Vygotsky, a Soviet psychologist in the early twentieth century proposed a model called the zone of proximal development that was largely focussed at the growth of children that touched on a similar concept.
+Vygotsky, a Soviet psychologist in the early twentieth century proposed a model called the zone of proximal development that touched on a similar concept.
+Vygotsky was largely focussed at the growth of children however I believe the same concepts apply to humans of all ages.

 <img class="img-responsive" alt="Zone of proximal development" src="{{ site.url }}/assets/images/mentoring-software-developers-zone-of-proximal-development.png">

- My experience so far is that technical mentorship is the most effective ways to grow people.

 ### Technical mentoring is a role, not a tool